PLEASE READ THIS LETTER FROM MRS DEAN ABOUT THE ARRANGEMENTS FOR THE PUPILS IN YEAR 5 TO RETURN TO SCHOOL FROM MONDAY 29TH JUNE

 You will be asked to enter your name, an email and a password, also you’ll need to enter male or female as Easyclass will create an avatar for you.

-I shall be posting online lessons weekly from 20th April 2020 based on our summer term topics for you to have a try at home.
+Online lessons will be posted weekly based on our summer term topics for you to have a try at home.

 Stay safe Year 5 and I miss you, Mrs B